Long-Extinct Gibbon Found Inside Tomb Of Chinese Emperor's Grandmother

 Gibbons are very sensitive to deforestation because they live in the tree canopy.
 Today, the surviving gibbon species are the most endangered of all apes, according to the World Wildlife Fund for Nature.

-Previous work by Turvey found gibbons lived across central, southern and eastern China before 1600, but their range started to contract and by 1900, the animals were gone from more than half of the areas where gibbons once lived.
+Previous work by Turvey found gibbons lived across central, southern and eastern China before 1600, but their range started to contract, and by 1900, the animals were gone from more than half of the areas where gibbons once lived.

 Discovering a new, much older example of early gibbon extinction was bittersweet, Ortiz says.
-One one hand, gibbons and other apes are our closest living relatives, and "we feel that the discovery of Junzi imperialis is extremely important because it helps us to fill gaps in the understanding of gibbon diversity."
+On the one hand, gibbons and other apes are our closest living relatives, and "we feel that the discovery of Junzi imperialis is extremely important because it helps us to fill gaps in the understanding of gibbon diversity."

 But, gibbon — er, given — the long history of human-driven extinction, the new information is also worrying.